This post may contain affiliate links.

 - Preheat oven to 400°F.

-- In a small bowl, whisk together honey, orange juice, orange zest, 1 T olive oil, ginger, garlic cloves, red pepper and sea salt (about ¼ teaspoon or to taste) and pepper.
-Place chicken in a medium bowl.
-Season with salt, pepper and garlic powder as desired (I like garlic, can you tell??)
+- In a small bowl, whisk together honey, orange juice, orange zest, 1 T olive oil, ginger, garlic cloves, red pepper and sea salt and pepper.
+Place chicken in a medium bowl or large ziplock bag.
 Pour marinade over top and toss to evenly coat.

 - Serve with rice or as desired!
 I like to add an extra drizzle of honey and a garnish of red pepper when serving.